Skip to main content

 The complexities of measuring return on investment (ROI) in communications programmes can make digital transformation challenging, especially for companies in regulated sectors.

-In Episode 1 of our Digital Customer Communications podcast, we spoke to Chloe Taylor about achieving ROI in customer communications.
+Episode 1 of the Regulated Digital podcast features Chloe Taylor, CEO of Quietroom, on achieving ROI in customer communications.

 Understanding the Complexity of Digital Communication ROI